Curriculum Detail

 With the James Webb telescope, we are able to observe some of the earliest galaxies and the atmospheres of exoplanets.
 New ways to observe our universe like LIGO (gravitational waves) and ice cube (high energy cosmic rays) mean that we have entered the era of multi-messenger astronomy.
 We can look further back in time and at larger portions of sky, allowing us to better understand the origin of the universe, its fate and its composition.
 In this lab/activity-based course, students investigate the stars, galaxies and planets to better understand the Universe and the objects in our Universe.
 Discussion topics include the Big Bang and inflation, galaxy formation and classification, quasars, stellar evolution, black holes, supernovae, dark matter and dark energy, and exoplanets.
 In order to understand these topics, students explore important concepts in physics and astrophysics, including nuclear physics, Newton’s Laws, waves, electromagnetic radiation, Kepler’s Law, and Special and General Relativity.
 Simulations are employed as students analyze geophysical and astrophysical data to understand the theoretical and experimental methods that have been used to learn the history of and to predict the future of Earth, the Milky Way Galaxy, and the Universe.
 Students enrolled in this course who participate in the Pulsar Search Collaboratory also have the option to earn college credit through that program.
 PREREQUISITE: Successful completion of CP Foundations of Science or CP/Honors Physics 1 and successful completion of or concurrent enrollment in CP/Honors Algebra 2.

-Robotics Engineering is a "multi-craft" course that delves deeper into the field of robotics and integrates multiple disciplines, including computer engineering, mechanical engineering, electrical engineering, and manufacturing.
+This course is offered every other year (Offered in 2027-2028) Robotics and Engineering is a "multi-craft" course that delves deeper into the field of robotics and integrates multiple disciplines, including computer engineering, mechanical engineering, electrical engineering, and manufacturing.
 Students begin with learning fundamentals in robotics, using the Tetrix system and Arduino sensors, to successfully build robots that accomplish various tasks while competing in engineering challenges.
 As students progress in their learning, they may work towards the completion of more advanced, honors projects that include coding and building robots from the ground up.
-Honors students gain a foundation in drafting and design principles using 3-D printers; they continue to apply and use their skills and knowledge in the construction and programming of robotic systems, including wheeled mobile robots, drones (unmanned aerial systems), autonomous vehicles, and industrial robot manipulators.
-PREREQUISITES: Successful completion of Foundations of Science or CP/Honors Physics 1.
+Honors students gain a foundation in drafting and design principles using 3D printers; they continue to apply and use their skills and knowledge in the construction and programming of robotic systems, including wheeled mobile robots, drones (unmanned aerial systems), autonomous vehicles, and industrial robot manipulators.
+PREREQUISITES: Successful completion of CP Foundations of Science, Foundations of STEM, or CP/Honors Physics 1.
 Completion of Robotics: Foundations is NOT a requirement to enroll in this course.

 • CP/Honors Physics 1